shephertz/Tutorials_WP_7_8/README.md

 1. App HQ sign in on https://apphq.shephertz.com( Join with your account or sign up for new account).

 2. Now create app (appwarp) on this website by clicking on Create App button.
 You will get  API_KEY and SECRET_KEY.
-Provide API_KEY and SECRET_KEY obtained in GlobalContext.cs file
+Provide API_KEY and SECRET_KEY obtained in GlobalContext.cs file of downloaded project

 3. Create room and get its room id at same place.
 Provide Room ID obtained in GlobalContext.cs file of downloaded project.
-Note: While creating room for tic tac toe specify max user as 2
+Note: While creating room for tic tac toe specify max user as 2.

 4. Open solution file in VisualStudio 2k10(For Win7 Phone) or 2k12 (For Win8 Phone)